ayhandis/creditR/README.md

 An example application of the package is shared below.
 It is just a study of how functions can be applied.

 ```
 #This R script is designed to make the creditR package easier to understand.
-Within the scope of the study, it was not aimed to obtain a model.It is only instructive.
+#Within the scope of the study, it was not aimed to obtain a  high accuracy model.

 #Attaching the library
 library(creditR)